 While we are still on the topic of networking, here is a short section on the confusing Internet stuff.

-- IP – Stands for Internet Protocol, which is basically a set of rules to how computers should communicate with each other.
+- IP – Stands for Internet Protocol, which is basically a set of rules on how computers communicate with each other.

 - IP Addresses – We give a unique IP address to each device in a computer network to identify them, much like giving them a street address… So that we can deliver the correct data packets to the correct computer.